cmoscardi/cmoscardi.github.io/_posts/2025-08-21-ai-modal-landing-page.markdown

 Dear god, it's a SaaS marketing page.
 Trust me, if you scroll down, it's nearly pitch-perfect.

 When I put in this prompt, I had limited-to-no expectations about what would come out.
 I just figured prompting would be an easy way to get something different, a starting point that I could work from.
-The only point I wanted to make with this post, really, is that I guess the internet's modal landing page is a SaaS marketing page.
+The only point I wanted to make with this post, really, is that I guess the internet's modal landing page (conditioned on being a next.js app for AI/ML etc) is a SaaS marketing page.
 Or, more likely, the modal user of Claude Code is making a SaaS, Anthropic knows this, and has tuned their model, updated their training data, etc. appropriately.
 It was pretty interesting to see regardless.

 Of course, I then updated my prompt to get what I actually wanted.
 However, _I hadn't known what I had wanted_ prior to seeing this SaaS page.
 This gave me a bit of a creative jump start, similar to how you might [go scroll dribbble](https://dribbble.com/tags/landing-page) for some ideas.
 And that was helpful.